Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Theoretical Considerations

 where $\phi_{i,j}(t)$ is defined by equation (\ref{eq:phi_ij}).
-While any two \ac{POD} modes can be used for phase-averaging $\bs{f}(\bs{x},t)$, not all selections of modes result in physically meaningful phase averages.
-In the case of strongly dominant periodic fluctuations, the temporal coefficients of the corresponding modes form a circle~\cite{oudheusden2005phase}.
-Large periodic structures can also be identified by comparing the phase angle of the modes to an independent measurement of the phase of the flow, such as pressure signals~\cite{perrin2007obtaining}.
-However, the less prominent the periodic structures, the more difficult it is to relate the \ac{POD} modes which represent them.
+Although any two \ac{POD} modes can be employed for phase-averaging $\bs{f}(\bs{x},t)$, not all mode selections yield physically meaningful phase averages.
+For strongly dominant periodic fluctuations, the temporal coefficients of the corresponding modes exhibit a circular distribution in the coefficient space~\cite{oudheusden2005phase}.
+Large-scale periodic structures can also be identified by comparing the phase angle of the modes to an independent phase measurement of the flow, such as pressure signals~\cite{perrin2007obtaining}.
+However, as periodic structures become less prominent, establishing a clear relationship between the corresponding \ac{POD} modes becomes increasingly challenging.